Free US Shipping for orders $49+

 To make things easier, Dr. Gundry has put together a few different tools to help you to stick to a lectin-free diet.
 One such tool is Dr. Gundry’s comprehensive list of foods to eat and foods to avoid.

-How to reduce lectins in your favorite foods
+How to Reduce Lectins in your Favorite Foods

 You’ll want to avoid high-lectin foods every single day.
 However, if a special occasion is on the horizon and you know you’ll have to prepare lectin-rich foods, these strategies could help you reduce the lectin content in your dishes.